 Latest Price on Amazon:

-- Ultra-fast magspeed scrolling - Remarkable speed, precision & quietness of electromagnetic scrolling with all new magspeed wheel - up to 90% faster, 87% more precise & ultra-quiet
+- Ultra-fast magspeed scrolling - Remarkable speed, precision and quietness of electromagnetic scrolling with all new magspeed wheel - up to 90% faster, 87% more precise and ultra-quiet

 - Comfort shape and intuitive controls - Work comfortably with perfectly sculpted shape and ideally placed thumb wheel and controls

 - App-specific customizations - Speed up your workflow with predefined app-specific profiles and numerous customization options.
 Advanced 2.4 GHz wireless technology

 - Flow cross-computer control - Work seamlessly on three computers.
 Seamlessly transfer cursor, text, and files - between windows and macOS, desktop and laptop

 - Works on any surface even on glass with dark field 4000 DPI sensor.
 It is faster and 5x more precise than the basic mouse - so you always hit the right Pixel

 Ergonomic Mouse Pad on Amazon: